 Degree: Actuarial Science

 Indiana University East offers a BS in Mathematics that is among the most affordable and best online actuarial science programs in Indiana and beyond.
 Students enrolled in IUE’s degree must complete at least 120 credit units to meet Indian University ‘east’s graduation criteria.

 IU East was founded in the 1970s as a public university.
 IU East serves eastern Indiana and western Ohio students and working learners with several campuses and facilities.
 IU East offers more than 55 academic degrees.
 More than 3,450 students attend classes each year offers on the school’s Richmond campus and online, vying for degrees and diplomas offered by IU East’s seven colleges/schools.

 What We Like: Indiana University East was first established to serve online students as an academic extension center for Earlham College and then Ball State University and Purdue University.

 13. Eastern New Mexico University

 Eastern New Mexico University offers two of the best online actuarial science programs available in the education marketplace in the Garden State with its Bachelor of Science or Bachelor of Arts degree in Mathematics with an academic foundation in actuarial science.
-Required classes include calculus, linear algebra, modern algebra, financial management, real analysis, intuitive topology, topics in Euclidean geometry, elements of statistical techniques, differential equations, elementary computational methods, and mathematical models, to name a few.
+Required classes include calculus, linear algebra, modern algebra, financial management, real analysis, intuitive topology, topics in Euclidean geometry, elements of statistical techniques, differential equations, elementary computational methods, financial math, quantitative finance, and mathematical models, to name a few.

 Eastern New Mexico University (ENMU) was founded in the 1920s as a public two-year school.
 Eastern New Mexico University is noted to be a Hispanic-serving institution with three campuses in Eastern New Mexico.
 Eastern New Mexico University’s suburban campuses and online platform serve more than 6,010 students.